ArianAzg/Kidney_ultrasound_assessment_software/README.md

 </h1>

 ## Introduction
 First, the backbone components for processing VHL study data will be explained.
 The kidney ultrasound scans saved on ultrasound machine in _**DICOM**_ format first converted into a common video format, i.e., _**AVI**_.
 For each subject participated in the study, the best scans for each kidney were selected for both B-mode and contrast enhanced imaging modalities.
 Overall, **116** scans were selected and compiled for the evaluation phase of this study belonging to 15 subjects.
-As part of the pre-processing steps, the videos were categorized into “B-mode only” and “B-mode + contrast enhanced” folders separately.
-It is due to the study protocol to evaluate the data in this format.
+As part of the pre-processing steps, the videos were categorized into “B-mode only” and “B-mode + contrast enhanced” folders separately for the study protocol.
 The naming conventions for each folder of the study were then changed and randomly generated with an associated look-up table.
-This part is a requirement of the evaluation phase to keep the readers fully-blind and unbiased towards each subject.
+This is a requirement of the evaluation phase to keep the readers fully-blind and unbiased towards each subject.
 Three independent radiologist readers were asked to analyze the dataset.
 A user-friendly graphical user interface (GUI) was developed and distributed to the readers for more reliable and faster assessment of the dataset.
 The GUI was developed with the Tkinter package of Python and packaged as a standalone executable software for Windows users.
 Below, the step-by-step installation is provided.
-As part of the assessment phase of the dataset, a series of important questions were given to the software developer by the project lead to be incorporated into the GUI.
-Apart from that, the program is capable of displaying several videos at the same time to help the readers confirm their assessments.
-For the outcome of each individual scan assessment, the provided answers were saved into one single _**CSV**_ file.
-The lines in the _**CSV**_ files were then assessed for agreement between the readers at different aspects.
-Summary of study pipeline is shown in Figure 1.
+As part of the assessment phase of the dataset, a series of questions were given to the software developer by the project lead to be incorporated into the GUI.
+Additionaly, the program is capable of displaying several videos at the same time to help the readers confirm their assessments.
+For each individual scan assessment, the provided answers were saved into one single _**CSV**_ file.
+The lines in the _**CSV**_ files were then assessed for agreement between the readers pn different aspects.
+A summary of the study pipeline is shown in Figure 1.

 <p align="center">
 <img width="100%" src="https://github.com/ArianAzg/Kidney_ultrasound_assessment_software/assets/48659018/f8ca5b51-1fa5-4f1c-a4eb-192bd75a6044"></a>
     <br>
     <em>Figure 1.
-Processing steps in analysis of kidney ultrasound scans.</em>
+Processing steps in analyzing the kidney ultrasound scans.</em>
 </p>

 ## Installation